Genusbiz/docs/developers/installation-and-configuration/install-genus-apps-for-web.md

   * Check ```Log rewritten URL```
   * Click Apply

 At this point, it should work.
 However, there are some considerations that must be taken in production settings.
-This setup opens for connection between Genus Desktop and the server, via Genus Apps.
-If there are requirements for stricter security in regards to which adress Genus Desktop should be able to be opened from, the content of the **Pattern** and the **Rewrite URL** fields can be changed to only allow the calls used by Genus Apps.
+This setup opens for connection between Genus Apps for Desktop and the server, via Genus Apps for Web.
+If there are requirements for stricter security in regards to which adress Genus should be able to be opened from, the content of the **Pattern** and the **Rewrite URL** fields can be changed to only allow the calls used by Genus Apps.
 Depending on the authentication type, **Pattern** can be any of the following:

 * Anonymous: ```[DATASET]/api/public```
 * Genus Auth: ```[DATASET]/api/genus```